SkooveLearn PianoDownload on the App Store

 Book a trial lessonNo credit card details required

 A significant focus is on the role of passing notes in enhancing melodic richness.
 The video contrasts a melody composed solely of chord notes with one that incorporates passing notes.
-This comparison vividly demonstrates how passing notes can prevent a melody from sounding repetitive and inject a dynamic quality into the piano composition.
+This comparison demonstrates how passing notes can prevent a melody from sounding repetitive and inject a variety into a piano composition.

-Moreover, passing notes are categorized into two distinct types: unaccented and accented.
-Unaccented passing notes, which appear between beats, subtly embellish the melody.
+As we see, the grand staff passing notes are categorized into two distinct types: unaccented and accented.
+Unaccented passing notes appear between beats, subtly embellishing the melody.
 In contrast, accented passing notes, occurring on the beat, provide a more pronounced emphasis, crucial for composers aiming to convey specific emotional nuances or rhythmic emphasis in their music.

 Passing notes play a pivotal role in adding nuance and sophistication to a piece of music.
 They can:

-• Introduce tension and release: The use of a non-chord tone can introduce a momentary tension, which is then resolved when the melody moves to a chord tone.
-This dynamic creates an emotional ebb and flow in the music, captivating the listener.
+• Introduce tension and release – the rhythmic use of a non-chord tone e.g a quarter note, can introduce a momentary tension, which is then resolved when the melody moves to a chord tone.
+This can create an emotional ebb and flow in the music.

 Start free trial